afvanwoudenberg/wordle-solver/README.md

 # Wordle Solver

 This repository contains a Jupyter notebook called `wordle.ipynb` that builds a decision tree that can be used to solve [Wordle](https://www.nytimes.com/games/wordle/index.html) games.
 It also shows how to traverse this decision tree using a simple user interface.
-A second notebook called `wordle_app.ipynb` only contains this user interface simple user interface and load the decision tree from from.
-You can run `wordle_app.ipynb` using Voila to turn it into a standalone web app.
+A second notebook called `wordle_app.ipynb` only contains this user interface and loads the decision tree from file.
+You can run `wordle_app.ipynb` using Voila to turn this solver into a standalone web app.

 ## Getting Started